dhis2/dhis2-android-docs/content/capture-app/android-specific-features.md

 ## Refresh data (New 2.6) { #capture_app_generic_refresh_data }

+Users can now retrieve the latest data from the server before entering new data.
 A refresh button is now located to trigger a granular synchronization in the following screens:

 * Home
 * Search